 The Harbinger only sailed for two days, but it felt more like two weeks.
-Nahlia thought she'd grown used to the cold after ten years in Northshire, but even that didn't compare to the Frozen Sea.
+Nahlia thought she'd grown used to the cold after seven years in Northshire, but even that didn't compare to the Frozen Sea.
 The nights fell below freezing here, and the winds cut through her cloak like a storm of shattered glass.

-The Raiders gave her a simple, windowless cabin below deck, and that was the only place she could uncover her eyes.
+The Raiders had given her a simple, windowless cabin below deck, and that was the only place she could uncover her eyes.
 If she broke that rule—even for a second—she'd be confined there for the rest of the trip.
 Nahlia might have called them paranoid if people like her weren't the reason for such rules.

 Nahlia almost jumped when someone knocked on the cabin door.